Deliaaan/Deliaaan/README.md

 ###

-<p align="left">My name is Diego Nava and I'm a QA Engineer from México.
+<p align="left">My name is Diego Nava and I'm a Automation Engineer from México.
 I'm a very passionate software and hardware enthusiast who loves to learn by himself. </p>

 ###